brege/VortexBox-Mods/README.rst

   - fix flac to ogg vorbis mirroring for special characters in file names (e.g. '?,()[] etc).

-  - fix auto-mirror of flac to ogg when a cd is ripped
+  - use "vorbisgain" to apply replay gain to ogg vorbis files

   - add option to re-encode flac's to aac 320 or other bitrates